Grow and Save Eggplant Seeds

-How to Plant, Grow, and Save Seeds from Eggplant (Solanum melongena)
+How to Grow Eggplant (Solanum melongena)

 Eggplant can be a beautiful addition to your garden.
 Eggplant enjoy a long growing season, but you can extend your season by starting plants indoors.

 It is best to sow eggplant indoors 7-10 weeks before transplanting outside.
 Start eggplant inside 3-4 weeks before the last frost.
 Transplant outside 4-6 weeks after the last frost into a warm and sunny location.

 Sow eggplant seeds ½ inch deep.
 Space plants 18-24 inches apart.

 Make sure outdoor soil temperatures are at least 55-60 degrees F before transplanting eggplants.